veldenb/plugin.program.moonlight-qt/README.md

 Somewhat the same as the Pi 4 build but based on an AppImage Moonlight build.
 Extra libraries are injected into the AppImage.

 ## Known problems
+### Hardware acceleration on LibreELEC 11 Generic x86_64 doesn't work
+LibreELEC supplies two builds for Generic x86_64:
+- One using GBM: _"Generic PC (no NVIDIA support)"_
+- And a Legacy-build using X11: _"Legacy Generic PC (for older PCs and NVIDIA GPUs)"_.

+The drivers on the GBM build are still very new and not stable on all hardware.
+The Legacy-build should be stable on most hardware and is preferred at the moment.

 ### Sound in Kodi but no sound in Moonlight-qt
 Try to select a non-default audio device in Kodi's audio configuration.
 Kodi's and moonlight-qt's default audio device may differ and if a specific audio device is selected in Kodi the plugin instructs Moonlight-qt to use the device chosen in Kodi.